wcarvalho/dirc-detector/README.md

 # Dirc-Detector
 This is a software library for modeling a Detection of Internall Reflected Cherenkov light (DIRC) particle detector.
 Particle-Generator

-It has 3 main libraries [generator] and numerous scripts (link to section on scripts) to streamline common tasks.
+It has 3 main libraries [Particle-Generator] and numerous scripts (link to section on scripts) to streamline common tasks.
 ### Particle-Generator

 ### Photon-Generator